 - 1. A minimum of 30 approved semester units.
 Some programs require more. - At least 21 semester units must be taken in residence.
 For programs requiring 42 or more units, at least half the units must be taken in residence.
-Transfer credits and Cal State Fullerton extension credits are not residence units. - Only 400- and 500-level courses may be used on graduate Study Plans.
+Transfer credits and Cal State Fullerton extension credits are not residence units. - 3.
+Only 400- and 500-level courses may be used on graduate Study Plans.
 A graduate student enrolled in a 400-level course will be required to complete additional assignments as determined by the instructor.
 University policy does not allow 300-level courses on graduate Study Plans. - 4.
 Normally 70 percent of all Study Plan courses will be at the 500-level.
-However, with prior approval, upon the recommendation of the Graduate Education Committee, programs may permit students to include up to 50 percent of course work at the 400-level. - No more than nine units of postbaccalaureate work taken at Cal State Fullerton prior to admission to classified standing. - 6.
-No more than six semester units for a thesis, if a thesis is required. - 7.
-Maximum of six units of independent study. - 8.
-No courses taken to satisfy prerequisite requirements. - 9.
-None of the following: correspondence courses and/or credit by examination. - 10.
-No courses with nontraditional grades (e.g., CR, S, P).
+However, with prior approval, upon the recommendation of the Graduate Education Committee, programs may permit students to include up to 50 percent of coursework at the 400-level. - 5.
+No more than nine units of postbaccalaureate work taken at Cal State Fullerton prior to admission to an approved graduate program. - 6.
+No more than six semester units shall be allowed for a thesis or project.